lavafroth/zilch/README.md

 ### Features

-#### Simple yet powerful UI
+#### Simple UI

-The UI is somewhat inspired by file managers.
-Clicking a row will select it as well as toggle the collapsed state to display extra information.
+- Click on app entries to select them and view details.

-Multiple entries can be selected by `Ctrl` clicking them, just like in file managers.
-Alternatively, one can use the multi-select button in the bottom action row to achieve the same.
-You can always cancel a selection by hitting escape.
+- `Ctrl` click or use the multi-select button to select multiple apps.

-#### Intuitive keyboard shortcuts
+- Clear multi-selection by pressing `Escape`.

-- Press `S` or `/` to jump to the search field.
-Inspired by [docs.rs](https://docs.rs).
+- Press `S` or `/` to search apps.
 - Save the current configuration with `Ctrl` + `S` (not yet implemented)
 - Switch categories with `Ctrl` + `Tab` (not yet implemented)